Hearing Services in Saskatchewan

 Children’s hearing tests are available in the Saskatchewan Health Authority through clinics in Regina and Saskatoon.
 These clinics also have children’s hearing aids available for purchase.
 Hearing tests and hearing aids for children may also be accessed in private clinics where available.

-To access hearing services through the public sector, please contact:
+To access hearing tests and hearing aids for children through the Saskatchewan Health Authority, please contact:

 - Saskatoon and area at: 306-655-4170

 (located at the Sturdy Stone Building in Saskatoon); or

 (located at Wascana Rehabilitation Centre in Regina).